Contact Us

 The Action Plan: The Video-First Documentation Method

-The most common objection I hear from "Scaling Sarah" founders is: "I don't have time to write an operations manual."
+The most common objection I hear from founders is: "I don't have time to write an operations manual."
 You are right.
-You shouldn't be writing manuals.
-The days of 300-page static PDFs are over.
-To move from Tribal Knowledge to Turnkey, use the Video-First Method.
+You should not start with a 300-page static PDF.
+To move from tribal knowledge to turnkey execution, use the Video-First Method.

 Phase 1: Record, Don't Write